TalariaSoftware/ncmanager-help/board/take-minutes.md

 of the meeting.[^bylawssecretaryminutes]

 Minutes are the record
-of your committee meeting.
+of the board meeting.
 They should say
-when and where the committee met, which committee members were there, and what actions were taken by the committee.
+when and where the board met,
+what board members were present, and what actions were taken by the board.

 [^bylawssecretaryminutes]:
     This will usually